 Some unsettling survey results – it’s time to get up and out of the chair

-According to new research, the average UK resident will spend 18 years of their lifetime sitting down, with 51 hours and 44 minutes spent seated during a typical week.
+According to recent research, the average UK resident will spend 18 years of their lifetime sitting down, with 51 hours and 44 minutes spent seated during a typical week.

 The survey was commissioned by vitamin experts Solgar UK, whose head of Nutrition and Education Paul Chamberlain said: “Experts have long been flagging the increasing rates of inactivity in our countries, with movement being stripped out of our modern lifestyles.
 As a society we’re in real danger of spending too long taking the weight off, and not long enough exercising.